Twitchkidd/logoed-web-app/README.md

 Okay, like 80 billion things are relying on video.current.offsetWidth, and forgive me, future self, if I'm fucking things up, but we're going to try for switching that out with a good solid set of 100vw's and \${window.innerWidth}px's

 TODO, test the global fixed positioning vs any nested elements with fixed positioning.

+/// DAY 2 OF REVISION 2 CODING!
+SO MUCH!
+SO MUCH!

 ### Welcome to the Logoed Website and Webapp!